Jazz (mobile network operator): History

+In March 2021, VEON's ownership rose to 100% after acquiring 15% of the shares held by Abu Dhabi Group for US$273 million.

+Users

+As of September 2025, Jazz has 72 million subscribers in Pakistan, among which 55 million are 4G subscribers.
+It has the highest market share of all mobile network operators at 37%.

 Network

-Jazz has over 12,500 active cell sites in the country, with over 25,000 kilometers of fiber-optic cables laid.
-Huawei, Nokia-Siemens, and ZTE are the primary vendors for networking equipment at Jazz, including Radio Base Stations, Microwave equipment and network switches.
-Jazz has invested over 9 billion US Dollars in Pakistan till date.
+Jazz has over 14,000 active cell sites in the country, with over 25,000 kilometers of fiber-optic cables laid.
+Huawei, Nokia-Siemens, and ZTE are the primary vendors for networking equipment at Jazz, including Radio Base Stations, microwave equipment and network switches.

 In 2014, Jazz participated in the 2014 NGMS auction held by PTA, which allowed them to bid for a 3G license, and a 10 MHz block in the 2100 MHz band was allocated to Jazz.

 In March 2017, Jazz inaugurated their Network Operations Center (NOC) which makes use of IBM and Dell EMC products to manage day-to-day network operations and provides the company with 24x7 network surveillance.

-Radio Frequency Summary
+Radio frequency summary

 Jazz's participation in the 2014 NGMS Auction held by PTA allowed them to bid for the 3G license, which included a 10 MHz block in the 2100 MHz band.
 In July 2014, they announced that they have over 10,000 3G and 9,000 4G ready cell sites.
 Jazz did not bid for any 4G spectrum in the 2014 NGMS auction.

-Post-merger with Warid Pakistan, Jazz was able to use Warid Pakistan's license allowing them to become an 4G network using a 5 MHz block in the 1800 MHz band.
+Post-merger with Warid, Jazz was able to use Warid's license allowing them to become a 4G network using a 5 MHz block in the 1800 MHz band.
 In May 2017, Jazz won the 2017 NGMS auction held by PTA.
 This includes a 10 MHz block in the 1800 MHz (FDD-LTE Band 3) frequency to be used for Jazz 4G.
 Jazz was also awarded additional 4G spectrum on 30 June 2017 by PTA.

 4G+ / LTE-A launch

 Jazz has refarmed a 10 MHz block from its 900 MHz spectrum for carrier aggregation with their existing 1800 MHz 4G spectrum.
 The LTE-A network would be rolled out to cater for growing demand.
 This makes them the third carrier after Telenor Pakistan and Zong 4G to officially launch LTE-A in the country.

 In July 2021, Jazz upgraded its existing LTE network to LTE-A Pro, with the introduction of 256-QAM and Massive MIMO.
-It is currently the only network in Pakistan that is offering 3CA (Tri-band) carrier aggregation and 256-QAM on its LTE network.

-VoLTE testing
+Voice over LTE (VoLTE)

 Jazz tested VoLTE in May 2017 with its partners Huawei and Nokia, announced in a press statement.
-It is the first operator in Pakistan to prepare for the launch of VoLTE in the country.

-Jazz has rolled out VoLTE across its network, with supported devices including Samsung, Huawei, Oppo, Vivo, Itel, Xiaomi, Realme, Infinix and Jazz Digit branded feature phones.
+Jazz rolled out VoLTE across its network in February 2022, with supported devices including Apple, Samsung, Huawei, Oppo, Vivo, Itel, Xiaomi, Realme, Infinix and Jazz Digit branded feature phones.

+WiFi Calling (VoWiFi)

+Jazz rolled out Voice over WiFi (VoWiFi) capabilities branded 'JazzFi' in July 2023.
+It is one of the two carriers in Pakistan to offer VoWiFi.